gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 There will be no duplicate questions in a single quiz.

-**Participating on a Question**
+**Participating in a Question**
-: A team that is eligible to jump on the question.
+: A team that is eligible to jump in the question.
 A team that has no quizzers eligible to jump because of either foul out, err out, or quiz out, is still considered a team that is eligible to jump.

 ## Toss-Up Questions

-- When 3 teams are participating on a question, and one team errs, the next question will be a toss-up question for the two teams that did not err on the previous question.
+- When 3 teams are participating in a question, and one team errs, the next question will be a toss-up question for the two teams that did not err on the previous question.
     - The team that erred is ineligible to jump on the toss-up question.
-    - If only two teams were participating on a question and one team errs, the next question will be a bonus question, not a toss-up question.
+    - If only two teams were participating in a question and one team errs, the next question will be a bonus question, not a toss-up question.
-    - If only one team was participating on a question, it must have been a bonus question.
-As such any outcome of the bonus question results in all three teams participating on the next question.
+    - If only one team was participating in a question, it must have been a bonus question.
+As such any outcome of the bonus question results in all three teams participating in the next question.

 ## Bonus Questions

-- If only two teams are participating on a question, and one team errs, the next question will be an assigned bonus question for the team that did not err.
+- If only two teams are participating in a question, and one team errs, the next question will be an assigned bonus question for the team that did not err.
     - An assigned bonus question is awarded to the corresponding chair of the chair that erred on the toss-up.

 ### Example